BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-03-HelloWorld-Tutorial_part1.markdown

 **Step 6:**

-> In the new window change the `Artifact Id` field to HelloWorld then click `Finish` in the lower right hand corner.
+> In the new window change the `Artifact Id` field to HelloWorld then click `Finish`.

 ![drawing](/img/Tutorial/screenshot_3.png)